ctkelley/SIAMFANLEquations.jl/README.md

 -- 0.3.1 happens when the notebook is closer to finished and PTC-GMRES is working.

+-- Default side for preconditer is now "right".
+See section 3.1.3 for the story on this.

 ### What's after 0.3.1?

  - 0.3.2 is for low-storage Krylob solvers (GMRES(m), BiCGSTAB, ...)